dgraph-io/dgraph-docs/content/graphql/lambda/field.md

 ### Example

-If you execute this GraphQL query
+For example, if you execute the following GraphQL query:

 ```graphql
 query {